United Provinces of Central Italy: Military

 A joint army consisting of forces from Tuscany, Modena, Parma and the Papal Legations was responsible for the defence of the United Provinces of Central Italy during its existence.
 This included four cavalry regiments, four infantry regiments and 12 battalions.

 As regent, Buoncompagni was the most senior official overseeing this joint military during its operation.

 Currency

 A 20 lire coin, circa 1849.

 During the existence of the United Provinces of Central Italy, the Kingdom of Sardinia used the Sardinian lira.
 Being a client state of the Kingdom of Sardinia, it is likely the United Provinces of Central Italy therefore also used the Sardinian lira widely.
-However, it is important to note there were around ninety difference currencies used by the various states that later formed Italy, with Tuscany having 24 different currencies alone.
+There were around ninety difference currencies used by the various states that later formed Italy, with Tuscany having 24 different currencies alone.

 Following the unification of the Kingdom of Italy in 1861, in August 1862, the Sardinian lira became the national currency of Italy.